 It’s fun to pair various fonts with each other to achieve an interesting and unique look.
 There are a few basic principles to take into account when pairing fonts.
 In the end, though, your eye will tell you what works.
 In the spirit of adventure consider these tips.

 – Take into account the amount of contrast between the fonts you’re considering pairing.
 The goal is to have just the right amount of contrast – not too much and not too little.
-I find it amazing the degree of coherency you can get with two completely different fonts.
+It’s amazing the degree of coherency you can get with two completely different fonts.

 – The weight of a font is the thickness.
 A font with a weight of 500 is going to look much bolder than one with a weight of 100.
 Pairing two different weighted fonts will create an unusual, but appealing, look.